BDC Hamburger Icon

 Bottom LineBottom line

 Several loan types are available to borrowers with bad credit.
 Before accepting a loan, make sure you can afford to pay it back.
-The last thing you want is to default on the loan so that the lender can come after your collateral.
+The last thing you want is to default on the loan so the lender can come after your collateral.

 How to qualify for a short-term loan with bad credit

 “Banks ask for all types of collateral and personal credit is very important to the bank,” said Michael Baynes, co-founder and CEO of Clarify Capital.
 “What’s important to us is cash flow [demonstrated] through six months of bank statements.
-If we feel [a business’s] bank balance can support our funding over the next four to 12 months, we’re comfortable lending to them, regardless of personal credit score.”
+If we feel [a business’s] bank balance can support our funding over the next four to 12 months, we’re comfortable lending to them regardless of personal credit score.”

 1. Don’t be overleveraged.

-Generally, Baynes said alternative loans require a one-page application, along with a minimum of three months of bank statements.
+Generally, Baynes said, alternative loans require a one-page application, along with a minimum of three months of bank statements.
 That’s all an alternative lender needs to approve or deny your loan application.
 But what exactly are alternative lenders looking for?

 “The most common reason we reject an application is due to a business being overleveraged,” Baynes said.
 “If they already have existing debt … and we feel additional payment would overleverage them, we would turn the business down.
-The other reason an application would be declined would be low revenue and low daily bank balances.
+The other reason an application would be declined is low revenue and low daily bank balances.
 We need to see $10,000 to $15,000 per month in revenue or deposits.
 If they struggle with overdrafts or negative days in their bank account, we’re not confident they can make the payments.”

 2. For fast funding, maintain your financials.